Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Background and Related Work

 \subsection{Friction in User Interfaces}

 Though it may feel counterintuitive to purposely make the act of submitting a prompt more difficult, prior work shows that this can be beneficial.
-Notably, friction in design can encourage users to move from fast, automatic, and intuitive ``System 1'' thinking to slow, deliberate, and reflective ``System 2'' thinking that is more conducive to increased attention and analytical thinking \cite{kahneman2011thinking, Cox2016DesignFrictions, Caraban2019Nudging, BuccincaCFFs}.
-This can effectively nudge users and encourage changes in behaviour \cite{Caraban2019Nudging, Cox2016DesignFrictions}.
-Encouraging users to write longer prompts without strictly preventing them like in Joshi and Vogel's experiment \cite{joshi2020micromentor} could be considered an application of nudging \cite{ThalerSunstein2008Nudge}.
+Notably, friction in design can encourage users to move from fast, automatic, and intuitive ``System 1'' thinking to slow, deliberate, and reflective ``System 2'' thinking that is more conducive to increased attention and analytical thinking \cite{kahneman2011thinking, Cox2016DesignFrictions, Caraban2019Nudging, BuccincaCFFs}, which can encourage changes in behaviour \cite{Caraban2019Nudging, Cox2016DesignFrictions}.

 Friction can be introduced into user interfaces in many ways, for example, by increasing temporal costs.
 Wang et al. \cite{Wang2014NudgeFacebookDelay} showed that time delays can encourage increased reflection before posting to social media.
 Lewis and Vogel \cite{Lewis2020Delays} used time delays to encourage users to transition to expert-mode menu selection techniques \cite{Lewis2020Delays}.
 When using an AI assistant, Bu\c{c}inca et al. \cite{BuccincaCFFs} required users to wait before displaying AI-generated suggestions, which encouraged more analytical thinking about the output and reduced over-reliance \cite{BuccincaCFFs}.
 Joshi and Vogel \cite{Joshi2025Ownership} proposed augmenting the prompt submission button so users had to press and hold it for a few seconds when submitting a shorter prompt.
-This effectively increased prompt length, but they did not verify if this technique influenced psychological ownership.
+This effectively increased prompt length, but they did not verify the effect on psychological ownership.

 Beyond increasing the temporal costs of submitting a shorter prompt, there are many other ways users could be encouraged to write longer prompts, and prior work has shown the effectiveness of other costs in non-AI contexts.
 For example, increasing the perception cost of reading text can reduce errors when transcribing it \cite{soboczenski2013increasing}, and increasing the perception and motor costs of viewing an interface (i.e., by ``brushing'' away ``frost'' on the screen) can improve spatial tasks \cite{cockburn2007FrostBrush}.